doubleedesign/comet-components/docs-site/docs/technical-deep-dives/html-css-sass.md

 :::

-:::details What it looks like: Data attributes
-In Comet Components, data attributes are used for centralised styling of common, well-scoped, and reasonably generic variation properties (such as background colours) and layout states (such as orientation).
+:::details What it looks like or how it behaves: Data attributes In Comet Components, data attributes are used for centralised styling of common, well-scoped, and reasonably generic variation properties (such as background colours) and layout states (such as orientation).
 The benefits include:
 - a single source of sensible defaults and shared styles, which keeps their usage consistent and the CSS maintainable
 - those properties are easy to access for JavaScript-based extension and customisation.

 This is a minor departure from a full commitment to BEM.
-For example, instead of `class="tabs tabs--vertical"` we use
+For example, for layout behaviour like orientation, instead of `class="tabs tabs--vertical"`, we use
 `class="tabs" data-orientation="vertical"`.

 In this example, the data attribute approach means: